cloudtogo/cloudtogo.github.io/_services/wireguard.md

 weight: 2
 ---

+Multi-arch WireGuard images for embedded Linux on amd64, arm64v8 and arm32v7.

 This project provides a wireguard image that contains the userspace wireguard implementation, `wireguard-go`, wireguard utilites `wg` and `wg-quick`.
 In particular, its image size is less than `10MB` and can work on embedded Linux distros no matter whether the wireguard kernel driver is installed.